trailofbits/vast-www/README.md

 To contribute, feel free to fork this repository and send a pull-request.

 The website is deployed on every push to this repository using a GitHub action defined in `.github/workflows/main.yml`.
-It also runs every 4 hours to catch updates from the VAST source repository (the LLVM monorepo), which is used for generating some docs.
+It also runs every release of VAST, which is used for generating some docs.

 We are using the [MkDocs](https://www.mkdocs.org/) framework for generating the website.